 Enough is enough.
 Here’s the recipe mi gente.
 I assure you, it’s good!
 Do you have a sofrito recipe you can’t live without?
 Want to share the recipe?
 I’m sure we’d all love to try it!
 Once this batch finishes, I’ll create a Cuban sofrito recipe to share with you all!
 I hope this recipe brings life to your recipes.
 Please subscribe and be sure to share this recipe.
 As always mi gente, buen provecho!
 Be sure to Like my new Facebook page– Latina Mom Meals

 Have Pinterest?
-Follow me here!
+Follow me on Pinterest!
 And be sure to pin this recipe so others can enjoy it too!